Public Spaces Protection Order (PSPO)

 Public Spaces Protection Orders (PSPOs) are designed to deal with a particular nuisance or problem in a specific public space or area, that has a negative effect on the local community's quality of life.

-They cover a range of dog control orders and full details can be found on the council's website.
-Orders include:
+They cover a range of dog control orders including

 • requiring owners to pick up after their dog in public areas, such as parks and open spaces